loveencounterflow/cxltx/README.md

   code *needs* PythonTeX anyway, since none of it demonstrates how to interact with the document typesetting process; as such, all their formulas and plots may be produced offline, independently from LaTeX.
-  Given that the installation instructions are too scary and longwinded for my taste, and that PythonTeX is not part of LiveTeX, i've given up on the matter.
+  Given that the installation instructions are too scary and longwinded for my taste, and that PythonTeX is not part of TeX Live, i've given up on the matter.

 (the below taken from http://get-software.net/macros/latex/contrib/pythontex):